The 7 Main Wine Faults

 - What it is: Damage caused by exposure to excessive radiation, usually UV.
 Most commonly from storing wine in the sun or near a window.

-- How you can tell: Lightstrike is most common in delicate white wines like Champagne, Viognier, and Chenin Blanc.
+- How you can tell: Lightstrike occurs more commonly in delicate white wines like Champagne, Pinot Grigio, and Sauvignon Blanc.
 It can make the wine taste like a wet sweater.

 - Can I fix it?
 No, but you can be smart about storing your wine out of direct sunlight.
 The colored glass of wine bottles is supposed to mitigate lightstrike; so if you get a homemade white wine in a mason jar, put it in the darkest corner of your cellar.

-Microbial Taints …aka I think there is something growing in there
+Microbial and Bacterial Taint …aka I think there is something growing in there

-- How you can tell: Again, there are many bad guy bacteria out there.
-They all impart certain flavors and produce signature wine faults that fancy-pants Sommes brag about being able to distinguish, but mostly the bacteria all spoil the wine.
-They can have medicinal (think band-aid or rubbing alcohol), animal (think rodent cage or barnyard), or microbial (think yeasty sour things) flavors that are all pretty nasty.
+- How you can tell: Again, there are many other bacteria involved in winemaking.
+They all impart certain flavors and produce signature wine faults that fancy-pants Somms brag about being able to distinguish.
+Think of them like spices, in the right quantities they can add an appealing complexity; too much though and the wine becomes uninteresting.
+They can have medicinal (think menthol or cough drops), animal (barnyard, mushroom, horse), or acetic (balsalmic, champagne vinegar) flavors that at high levels, can be pretty gross.

 - Can I fix it?
-No, that flavor is either the critters themselves or their poo.
+Unfortunately, no. Once it’s in there, that’s what you’ve got!
 Grab the microscope and go exploring!

 Not All Wine Faults Are Actually Wine Faults